CrushFTP Server: Security

 Encryption is supported for files "at rest" using PGP, as well as for passwords using an MD5 or SHA, SHA512, SHA3, MD4 non-reversible hash.
 SFTP uses SSH for encryption, and FTPS uses SSL/TLS for encryption.
 SHA-2 hashing algorithms are supported.
 Hashes can be salted with random salt values.

+Vulnerabilities

 As August 2021, there has been six published vulnerabilities in CrushFTP.

+On March 21 2025, CrushFTP published a warning on their website about a bug that can result in "unauthenticated HTTP(S) port access".
+The bug was found in versions 10.0.0 through 10.8.3, and 11.0.0 through 11.3.0.
+Jacob Bains, CTO of Vulncheck, sent an e-mail to CrushFTP to enquire about why a CVE was not issued 5 days after the discovery of the bugs.
+Bains was then threatened in a reply from CrushFTP's CEO Ben Spink, stating that the CVE that Bains had assigned "will be deleted as a duplicate.
+You did not discover this.
+The real CVE is pending.
+Your reputation will go down if you do not voluntarily remove your fake item".